c-hydro/fp-docker/README.rst

 located in the specified PATH or URL.
 The build process can refer to any of the files in the context.
 For example, your build can use a COPY instruction to reference a file in the context.

-In order to build the dockers, in the **docker_configuration** scripts, Dockerfiles and environment variable files are provided.
+In order to build the Dockers, in the **docker_configuration** and in **docker_entrypoint** folders, bash and python3 scripts, Dockerfiles and environment variable files are provided.
 The generic command-line to invoke the building of the Docker file is the following:

 .. code-block:: bash